 The SeaBOS initiative not only provides a basis for a global transformation towards sustainable seafood production, and improving ocean health, but also a unique scientific opportunity to directly shape this transformation, learn from the interactions and monitor and critically reflect on what changes are happening.

-“Sustainable leadership by keystone actors could result in cascading effects throughout the entire seafood industry and enable a critical transition towards improved management of marine living resources and ecosystems”
+The keystone dialogues are also designed to test a scientific hypothesis: Can sustainable leadership by keystone actors result in cascading effects throughout the entire seafood industry and enable a critical transition towards improved management of marine living resources and ecosystems?

-While substantial work has focused on how science interacts with policy, relatively little is known about interactions between science and business.
-The SeaBOS dialogues are designed to test a scientific hypothesis.
-In order to better understand the dialogue process, as well as its potentials and risks, researchers are documenting the process with the ambition that this will stimulate scientific learning.
+In order to better understand the dialogue process, as well as its potential and risks, researchers are documenting the process with the ambition that this will stimulate scientific learning and enable replication as appropriate.
 The work applies some of the latest thinking on adaptive and ecosystem-based governance and has led to collaborations between many scientific fields, including corporate accounting.

 SeaBOS illustrates that there is substantial potential for increased science-business collaboration as a lever for transformations toward sustainable futures, but that this potential is accompanied by clear risks as well.
 Trust, knowledge sharing and learning have been fundamental components of the initiative and are crucial for successful collaboration.